 The CII aim to provide the outcome within 35 days of receipt of the request.
 A fee of £81 is payable for this service and is refundable if the review results in a pass.

-Dissertation Appeals Policy
+Formal Dissertation Appeals Policy

-Grounds for an appeal
+Grounds for a formal appeal

-The principal grounds for appeal are:
+The principal grounds for a formal appeal are:

 - The procedures for marking and results moderation of the dissertation